piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

         # information definition
 ```

-To include themes to a virtual theme you will use a similar formula:
+To include themes to a virtual theme you will use a following formula:

 ```yml
 footheme: